Foreign Rental Property Depreciation & Income

-Foreign Rental Income & Property Depreciation: The United States is one of the few countries that taxes U.S. Persons on their worldwide income.
+Foreign Rental Property Depreciation & IRS Income Rules: The United States is one of the few countries that taxes U.S. Persons on their worldwide income.
 Therefore, when a U.S. Person has foreign rental income from a property outside of the United States, that income is taxable and reportable on a US tax return.

 Specifically, foreign rental income and depreciation is included on IRS Form 1040 schedule E.